rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** string

 **Details:** Specifies whether the triggered event originated in the browser or on the server.

-**Values/Format/Member Fields:** 'browser', 'server', or 'task'
+The values in this field are:

+* 'browser'
+* 'server'
+* 'task'

 =====================
 ``event_type`` Field